reposense/RepoSense/docs/user_guide.md

 Repository | Name of the target repository branch | Target branch
 ContributorX's Github ID | Author's Github ID.
 ContributorX's Display Name | Optional Field.
-The value of this field, if not empty,will be displayed in the dashboard instead of author's Github ID.
+The value of this field, if not empty, will be displayed in the dashboard instead of author's Github ID.
 ContributorX's Local Author Name | Detailed explanation below

 ### Preparation of Repositories